seenons/seenons-be-assignment/README.md

 ### Service Provider Coverage

 Can be described as:
-The waste streams in which a service provider has covered in a postal code range, for a given set of weekdays.
+The waste streams a service provider can cover in a postal code range, for a given set of weekdays.

 | id |  stream  | postal_code_start | postal_code_end |              weekday_availability              |
 |:--:|:--------:|:-----------------:|:---------------:|:----------------------------------------------:|